ethereumclassic/ethereumclassic.github.io/README.md

 ## Work in progress

-Presently focusing on content and strucutre, the design/layouts will be polished as it nears v2 release.
+Presently focusing on content and structure, the design/layouts will be polished as it nears v2 release.

 ### vNow

 #### Content

 - Spell check everything
-- Move projects from roadmap to ecosystem (?)
-- Migrate & Update ETC Timeline (add to roadmap)
-- Knowledge Base (and split into subsections / narratives)

 #### Styling

 - Styling / prettification pass
-- Refactor CSS / Components

 ### v2 (Release Candidate)